gomorpheus/morpheus-docs/getting_started/guides/tagging_guide.rst

 This guide will go through Morpheus tagging features and best practices, as well as include provisioning examples from some of the most commonly integrated clouds.

 ..
-NOTE:: Tag syncing is a two-way street in Morpheus for supported clouds.
-At the time of this writing (Morpheus 4.2.2), tag syncing is supported in Amazon, Azure, Google, VMware, and Alibaba Clouds.
+NOTE:: Tag syncing is bi-directional in Morpheus for supported clouds.
+Tag syncing is currently supported in Amazon, Azure, Google, VMware, and Alibaba Clouds.

 Tagging on Provisioning
 ^^^^^^^^^^^^^^^^^^^^^^^